qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/vectormiscellaneous.rst

   Default: *False*

 ``Promote to Multipart`` [boolean]
-  Casts features geometry type to multi in the output table.
+  Casts features geometry type to multipart in the output table.

   Default: *True*